Catlin Gabel Faculty & Staff Guide to the US Library, 2021-2022

 Borrowing Books & DVDs

-I collaborate with colleagues to teach research skills to students in everything from Foundations to Jr. English to Science Research classes.
+Sue collaborates with colleagues to teach research skills to students in everything from Foundations to Jr. English to Science Research classes.
 While our teens are quick with technology, they lack practical research skills.
-Tired of always seeing the same three links on that assignment?
-I can help introduce your students to better options.
-Experience & research demonstrate that most students at this age know very little about research beyond looking up books in a library catalog and conducting rather clumsy Google searches.
+Tired of always seeing the same three website links on that assignment?
+Sue can help introduce your students to better options.
+Experience & research demonstrate that most students at this age know very little about research beyond looking up books in a library catalog and conducting rather basic Google searches.
 There is plenty of room for improvement.

 Books on Reserve